pgroon/vorox-page/about.md

 ---
 layout: base.njk
-title: About - Vorox Audio
+title: About Vorox Audio
+description: "Learn about the vision behind Vorox Audio: Clean sound in a usable package."
 ---

 # About Vorox Audio

+My daytime job involves a lot of requirement engineering.
+I pride myself in having a keen eye for the needs of all kinds of different stakeholders.
+At Vorox Audio, I try not only to focus on crafting good audio, but also in creating a product that maximises ease-of-use with sensible structures and good metadata.
+I don't just want you to enjoy the sounds - I want you to enjoy working with them.

 As an advocate for all things open source, my recording setup is based on linux and exclusively uses open source tools.
 Most of my work is done in [Ardour](https://ardour.org) with various plug-ins such as the [Helm Synthesizer](https://tytel.org/helm/), the [LSP-suite](https://lsp-plug.in), and [noise repellent](https://github.com/licianodato/noise-repellent/).
+More recently, I have started to use the [Composer's Desktop Project](https://www.composersdesktop.com) through a new and innovative frontend called [SoundThread](https://github.com/j-p-higgins/SoundThread).

 I use linux and FOSS tools for auxilliary work as well.
 Notably, the Vorox logo was designed and realized in [Inkscape](https://inkscape.org).